vmware/weathervane/doc/userDocs/usersGuide.md

           use the *internal* IP addresses of the Kubernetes Nodes via a NodePort service.
 This may be desirable even when the workload drivers and applications are running on the same cluster in order to load-test the complete networking stack of your cluster.
-In the workload drivers are running in a different cluster than the applications, then the internal IP addresses must be routable from outside the SUT cluster.
+If the workload drivers are running in a different cluster than the applications, then the internal IP addresses must be routable from outside the SUT cluster.
     - `clusterip`: Traffic from the workload drivers to the applications will use a